 The clam exercise is a traditional exercise to work on hip muscles.
 When working with kids I will sometimes call it a crocodile or alligator exercise where the kids work on opening the alligators mouth.
 Using a band above the knees provides feedback and increases the challenge!

-Digital Lower Extremity Games
+Robot Lower Extremity Games

+Another great option for focusing on an interest area!
+Know anyone that loves robots?
 Try playing this fun Robot Themed Digital Game.
 Pick a Robot, meet the robot and get to know their name, and try the lower extremity exercise they ask of you!
 It’s a fun and engaging game for BOTH in person use or distance learning/teletherapy.
 Your kids will LOVE this game and so will you.
 Play this on your computer, tablet or interactive whiteboard!

 Stickers to the rescue again for step ups.
 Use stickers to work on forward or lateral step ups.
 Place a piece of paper on the wall and work on stepping up and placing the stickers.

 This is done in the seated position and extending the knee straight.
 You can add a little twist to this exercise by working on kicking over or tapping blocks (affiliate link) or balls placed on top of a cone.
 In the video below, the goal was to tap the blocks, but not kick them over.